Alessandro Silvestro

-Alessandro Silvestro (born 27 August 2002) is an Italian professional footballer who plays as a right-back for club Triestina.
+Alessandro Silvestro (born 27 August 2002) is an Italian professional footballer who plays as a right-back for club Cerignola.

 Club career

 In the summer of 2020, Silvestro started his senior career with Serie D club Montespaccato on a season-long loan from Inter Milan.
 The following season Silvestro was assigned to Inter Milan's under-19 squad, where he went on to win the Campionato Primavera 1.

 On 25 July 2022, Silvestro joined Serie C club Pro Vercelli on a season-long loan.
 On 11 January 2023, Silvestro was recalled and subsequently loaned out to Montevarchi until the end of the campaign.

 For the 2023–24 campaign, Silvestro was initially loaned to Fiorenzuola, before getting recalled and finishing the season at Foggia.

 After the positive loan spell at Foggia, on 19 July 2024, Silvestro returned to the Satanelli, this time on a permanent basis, signing a two-year contract.